VUnit/vunit/user_guide.md

 # VUnit User Guide

 ## Introduction
-The idea in VUnit is to have a single point of entry for compiling and running all tests within a VHDL project.
+The idea in VUnit is to have a single point of entry for compiling and running all tests within a HDL project.
 Tests do not need to be manually added to some list as they are automatically detected.
 There is no need for maintaining a list of files in compile order or manually re-compile selected files after they have been edited as VUnit automatically determines the compile order as well as which files to incrementally re-compile.
 This is achieved by having a `run.py` file for each project where libraries are defined into which files are added using the VUnit Python interface.
 The `run.py` file then acts as a command line utility for compiling and running tests within the VHDL project.

 ## Python Interface